RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Introduction

-In this work, we concentrate on the one-loop processes depicted in Fig.~\ref{fig:1loopWC}, where the operator labeled $BNV$ represents baryon number violating interactions, and the block labeled $EFT$ encapsulates the contributions from intermediate-scale new physics.
+In this work, we concentrate on the one-loop processes depicted in Fig.~\ref{fig:1loopWC}, where the operator labelled $BNV$ represents baryon number violating interactions, and the block labeled $EFT$ encapsulates the contributions from intermediate-scale new physics.
 These contributions generate flavor-diagonal, dimension-six four-Fermi operators of the form $(\bar{q}q)(\bar{q}q)$.

 For completeness, we consider two distinct scenarios.
-The first assumes that the Standard Model (SM) remains valid up to the scale at which baryon number violation occurs, with no new physics in the intermediate regime.
+The first assumes that the SM remains valid up to the scale at which BNV occurs, with no new physics in the intermediate regime.
 The second introduces new physics at an intermediate scale, responsible for generating the aforementioned dimension-six operators.
 In the event that future collider experiments fail to discover evidence of such intermediate-scale physics, the $EFT$ block in Fig.~\ref{fig:1loopWC} can be replaced by interactions involving only SM fields.

 Although a comprehensive analysis within the complete Standard Model Effective Field Theory (SMEFT) framework is beyond the scope of this work, we aim to highlight the essential features of intermediate-scale contributions by focusing on explicit examples.
 Specifically, we consider two representative scenarios that give rise to the four-quark operators.
 The first involves additional $U(1)$ Abelian vector bosons, while the second introduces an electroweak scalar doublet, with both types of field assumed to appear at every $10~\text{TeV}$ interval up to the high scale.
-We compute the renormalization group evolution of the baryon number violating Wilson coefficients, incorporating these intermediate-scale effects.
+We compute the RGE of the baryon number violating Wilson coefficients, incorporating these intermediate-scale effects.
+Although the inclusion of multiple fields is in general not appealing, BSM scenarios with compactified extra dimensions, where the emergence of Kaluza Klein (KK) modes with masses $M_{KK} = n/R$ gives rise to a tower of states separated at intervals of $1/R$ (in a five-dimensional setup).
+Similar studies have been carried out previously, focusing on the evolution of gauge and Yukawa couplings in five and six dimensions~\cite{Bhattacharyya:2006ym,Arun:2016ela}.
+In particular, the RGE of coupling constants in such geometries demonstrate the occurrence of power-law running in gauge couplings, leading to unification at energies $\sim 10^3-10^6$ TeV.